wwwbijay/Weather-App-using-Vanilla-js/README.md

 # Weather App Using Vanilla js

--to demonstrate api request using vanilla js.
--to interact with device longtitude and lattitude.
+-This project was done to demonstrate api request using vanilla js and interact with longtitude and lattitude provided by device.